internetarchive/openlibrary/docs/dev/index.rst

 If you make any changes to any of the javascript files, run ``make js`` to regenerate ``build/js/all.js``.

 Working with CSS
 ----------------

-All the stylesheets are put in the repo at ``static/css``.
-All these stylesheets are combined to generate ``build/css/all.css``, which is included in all the web pages.
+All stylesheets are in ``static/css``.
+They are combined to generate ``build/css/all.css``, which is included in all the web pages.

-It is a good idea to break the css into multiple logical files instead of putting it in one monolithic file.
+It's a good idea to break CSS into multiple logical files, instead of putting it in one monolithic file.

-If you make any changes to any of the css files, run ``make css`` to regenerate ``build/css/all.css``.
+If you make changes to any CSS, run ``make css`` to regenerate ``build/css/all.css``.